 If you're building your business for the long haul, it should support you (and your employees) when you're ready to leave it.
 Fortunately, there are a variety of retirement plans built for small business owners.
 Here's a brief roundup of the current plans available, the types of organizations they can work for, and their associated contributions.

 "Regardless of the size of your business, there's a plan that can likely meet your needs."

 Simplified Employee Pension Plan (SEP IRA) — For those employers with just a few employees, a SEP IRA is a low-cost, easy-to-maintain option.
 Funded with tax-deductible employer contributions, all eligible employees must be covered and employee salary deferral contributions are not allowed.
 SEP IRAs are easy to establish and administer — most adoption agreements are one page — and you won't have to file annual reports with the Internal Revenue Service.
 There are no minimum contributions and they can vary by year, so you won't be forced to contribute during slower years.
-If you're an employee of your own corporation, contribution limits are 25% of compensation, up to $54,000 in 2017, up from $53,000 in 2016, the same as in 2015.
+If you're an employee of your own corporation, contribution limits are 25% of compensation, up to $54,000 in 2017, up from $53,000 in 2016.
 If you're self-employed, the maximum deduction limit is based on your net earnings which takes into consideration your deductible part of your self-employment tax and the contribution itself.
 Generally, you must contribute to eligible employee accounts at the same salary percentage you contribute to your own account.